-The film’s easy listening score was composed by Bruno Nicolai.
+The film’s easy-listening score was composed by Bruno Nicolai.
 The original Italian title is La notte che Evelyn uscì dalla tomba.

-Anthony Steffen (The Crimes of the Black Cat; Tropic of Cancer; Evil Eye), Marina Malfatti (Seven Bloodstained Orchids; All the Colors of the Dark), Erika Blanc (Devil’s Nightmare; Mark of the Devil, Part II), Giacomo Rossi-Stuart (Kill Baby, Kill; Reflections in Black).
+The movie stars Anthony Steffen (The Crimes of the Black Cat; Tropic of Cancer; Evil Eye), Marina Malfatti (Seven Bloodstained Orchids; All the Colors of the Dark), Erika Blanc (Devil’s Nightmare; Mark of the Devil, Part II), Giacomo Rossi-Stuart (Kill Baby, Kill; Reflections in Black).

 England: Alan (Anthony Steffen) is a wealthy aristocrat who has just been released from a mental institution following the death of his wife, redheaded Evelyn.
 Having caught Evelyn making out with an unknown man prior to his institutionalisation, the psychotic Alan begins luring redheaded women to his home to torture and kill them, apparently as a means to deal with his grief and inability to get revenge on his deceased wife.

 Alan attends a séance in which the medium contacts Evelyn, causing Alan to faint.
 Alan’s cousin (and only living heir) Farley offers to move into the mansion to take care of him.
 Farley takes him to a strip club and Alan takes home Susan (Erika Blanc), one of the strippers at the club who disappears after barely escaping with her life.
 Afterwards, Farley believes that Alan would be cured of his instability if he replaces Evelyn with a new bride that resembles her.
 On Farley’s advice, Alan moves to London to get away from his home and marries Gladys (Marina Malfatti), another redhead.